 On Wednesday we helped Arcada arrange a visit to the U.S. Embassy here in Helsinki together with the Entrepreneurship course offered at the University.
 Since last April when we were invited to the Embassy on Vappu we’ve had a good relationship with the people working there.
 It was great to see them again and help get the entrepreneurship students an international perspective on the subject.

 Later the same day AaltoES held their first major event of the year where Marc Dillon, COO of Jolla, came over and shared his wisdoms about creating your own thing.
 That was definitely one of the better talks I’ve heard during my time in the ES community.
 He structured the whole thing around asking us, the audience, questions like What is talent?
 What motivates you? & What’s your bugs?
 The whole talk became very personal and intimate and I think everyone in the audience walked out having grown a little inside.

 Yesterday on Sunday AES had our own internal planning day, to me it felt that it came a little late in the year but in hindsight it was extremely good that we held it after the MikkeliES weekend.
 Now we could take all of our new-found knowledge and friends into account when planning what we want to arrange this year.

 During the day everyone gathered their ideas on small cards and just before dinner each person got two minutes to pitch their idea followed by one minute of group discussion around the idea.
 We then voted on whether or not the idea was something we wanted to create.
-We ended up with a list of 22 raw ideas for events or events series that we could arrange this year.
+We ended up with a list of 22 raw ideas (External link) for events or events series that we could arrange this year.
 I was incredibly impressed with how much we came up with!

 AES is all about the people, without whom we wouldn’t exist.
 If you want to help make this year AESome then come to the Cor-house this Thursday at 4pm.
 Everyone’s welcome!